iammukeshm/RazorCRUD.jQueryAJAX/README.md

 Basically what we will build is a CRUD Application with Rich User Experience and Blazing Fast Operations.
 Thanks to jQuery!

-The Complete source code is available at the end of the article.
-And I am also attaching a small preview of the CRUD Application in the comments section below.

 Read the entire article here

 https://www.codewithmukesh.com/blog/razor-page-crud-in-aspnet-core/